+Dr. Huh has taught Principles of Microeconomics (Econ 201), Intermediate Microeconomic Analysis (Econ 301), Economics of Discrimination (Econ 352), and Managerial Economics (Econ 737) at UWW.
+Dr. Huh has taught a broad array of courses in previous institutions, including Labor Economics, Gender and Economic Justice, Gender Empowerment, Labor and Migration, and History of Economic Thought.
 Dr. Huh’s academic interests are broadly in the area of Applied Microeconomics and her research focuses on the intersection of the Economics of Gender and Discrimination, Labor Economics, and Immigration; this is reflected in her recent publications, conference presentations, and dissertation.
 In addition, Dr. Huh conducts research related to Economic History, Demography and Health Economics utilizing large data sets, specifically the Utah Population Database and National Survey Data of Korea.

 Faculty, staff and student directory information is updated every business day by an automated process.

 To update your directory information: